OliverMount/SourceImaging/README.md

     ├── Ax002.mat
     └── noise_covar.mat
 ```

 c.
 Check the alignment of fiducials and digitized points on the high-resolution scalp.
 Utilize the **prepareProjectForMne.m** script from the  [alesToolbox](https://github.com/svndl/svndl_code/tree/b1b90b64451832996cc0108421fb0c4be5fe1328/alesToolbox) for MATLAB.
 Provide the FreeSurfer directory and the path to the 4D2 data as inputs.
 This script will display the fiducials (EEG and MRI) and digitized points on the scalp.
 If necessary, edit the elp file to align the points accurately with the scalp.

-d.Compute the inverse solution by executing the **prepareInversesForMrc.m** script from the alesToolbox.
+d.
+Compute the inverse solution by executing the **prepareInversesForMrc.m** script from the alesToolbox.
 Provide the FreeSurfer path as input.
 The resulting inverse will be saved in the FreeSurfer BEM directory, for example, as ibs0001-inv.fif.

 18. **Default Cortex and associated ROIs**
 - To obtain the defaultCortex.mat, run the **FS4toDefaultCortex.m** script with the argument (subject_folder, true).
 Save this file in the anatomy folder.
 The subject_folder represents the FreeSurfer subject folder.